abdulwaheed76/practices/README.md

 #### Tests
 We use **Jest** as the testing library for unit tests and integration test.
 For automation test, the choice is of project manager.

+## Frontend
+#### **Only** use css/scss (scss preferred) for libraries like material ui etc that offer both Javascript based style configurations and css based style configurations.
+Put css/scss code in separate files for each component.

 # Efficiency
 #### consistency